What is pituitary apoplexy?

 Once discharged from hospital following pituitary apoplexy, outpatient follow-up with an endocrinologist is required.
 Repeat blood tests are needed to assess whether the hormones that are normally produced by the pituitary gland are affected, and whether any long-term hormone supplementation will be needed.
 These tests can be carried out as an outpatient.

 Patients treated with surgery require careful monitoring to ensure that their pituitary gland is functioning properly.
 If this is not the case, replacement hormones will be given.
 In general, hormone replacement is well tolerated and does not usually have any significant side-effects.
-Some patients may also develop diabetes insipidus for a short time after the operation.
+Some patients may also develop AVP Deficiency (diabetes insipidus)for a short time after the operation.
 However, this is usually only temporary.

 Many patients who suffer a pituitary apoplexy go on to make a full recovery.
 All patients will require long-term management, the exact details of which depend upon the nature of the underlying pituitary tumour and the success of treatment.